Timing of Mexico drug lord's extradition seen as political

 “‘They’re sending the worst, they’re bringing drugs, they’re criminals,'” tweeted Jorge Guajardo, Mexico’s ambassador to China in 2007-2013, echoing Trump’s comments about illegal immigration.
 “Ok, you won.
 Here’s our very worst, El Chapo.”

+U.S. presidential transitions have been used by foreign countries before to send a political message.
+On Jan.
+20, 1981, only minutes into the presidency of Republican Ronald Reagan, Iran freed 52 American hostages it held for 444 days after the storming of the U.S. Embassy in Tehran.

+A deal between Iran and the U.S. to unfreeze billions of dollars in Iranian assets in exchange for the hostages had been largely reached under outgoing Democratic President Jimmy Carter.
+But while Carter greeted the hostages on their landing in West Germany, it was Reagan who announced their freedom to cheering Americans.

-Associated Press writers Mark Stevenson and E. Eduardo Castillo and AP video journalist Lissette Romero in Mexico City contributed to this report.
+Associated Press writers Mark Stevenson and E. Eduardo Castillo and AP video journalist Lissette Romero in Mexico City and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.